udaydoppalapudi/tictac/README.md

 This allows us to use webpack features as we mentioned webpack as dependency in project.

 **2. Once the npm module installation process completes.
-You can directly use - **
+You can directly use-**

 ```
 npm start